 Identifying an EV certificate

 An EV certificate is distinguishable from a non-EV certificate by the presence of a distinct certificate policy identifier.
 Each CSP has its own EV policy identifier.
-The policy identifier for a particular CSP must be confirmed by reference to the CSP's certificate policy or certification practices statement.
+The policy identifier for a particular CSP must be confirmed by reference to the CSP's certificate policy (CP) or certification practices statement (CPS).

 Root-embedding program